 At the other end of the Atherton Tablelands it’s dairying country, and I recommend visiting Mungalli Creek Dairy.
 The biodynamic dairy specialises in quark, plus is famous for their cheesecakes.
 Dogs are welcome to join you at the tables in the garden – I particularly recommend the cheese platters!

 For more dog-friendly cafes, take a stroll around Yungaburra.
-This historic village is very charming and is home to a number of cafes with outdoor tables, that are likely dog-friendly.
-I spotted a dog bowl outside of the highly-rated Mad Hatterz on Cedar Street.
+This historic village is very charming and is home to a number of cafes with outdoor tables.
+According to a listing in the local newspaper, dog-friendly dining options include Coffee & Clay, Quincan Cottage Café, Whistle Stop Café and Our Place.

 Dog-Friendly Accommodation on the Atherton Tablelands